 I served in the military but received a less than honorable discharge, and I feel that my character of discharge was unfair.
 What can I do?

 You have a few options.
-You may want to consider finding someone to advocate on your behalf, depending on the complexity of your case.
-A lawyer or Veterans Service Organization (VSO) can collect and submit supporting documents for you.
+You may want to consider finding someone to advocate on your behalf, depending on the complexity of your case, such as a Veterans Service Organization (VSO).
+VSOs can collect and submit supporting documents for you at no charge.
+Find a County VSO in your area or you can call a lawyer for help.

 Traditional Route: Discharge Upgrade